sqshq/note/wiki/docs/Algorithm/Princeton/Topic 6 - Balanced Search Trees.md

 !!!
 Definition

-    A 2-3 *search tree* is a tree that is either empty or
+    A 2-3 *search tree*(2-3查找树) is a tree that is either empty or

-    * A 2-*node*, with one key (and associated value) and two links, a left link to a 2-3 search tree with smaller keys, and a right link to a 2-3 search tree with larger keys
+    * A 2-*node*(2-节点) , with one key (and associated value) and two links, a left link to a 2-3 search tree with smaller keys, and a right link to a 2-3 search tree with larger keys
-    * A 3-*node*, with two keys (and associated values) and three links, a left link to a 2-3 search tree with smaller keys, a middle link to a 2-3 search tree with keys between the node’s keys, and a right link to a 2-3 search tree with larger keys
+    * A 3-*node*(3-节点) , with two keys (and associated values) and three links, a left link to a 2-3 search tree with smaller keys, a middle link to a 2-3 search tree with keys between the node’s keys, and a right link to a 2-3 search tree with larger keys

     As usual, we refer to a link to an empty tree as a *null link.*